4 Things You Should Know About Wrongful Death Cases

 Different states have variations of what is technically considered “wrongful death.”
 In Tennessee, the right to file a wrongful death lawsuit arises when a person or fetus dies from “injuries received from another” or “by wrongful act, omission or killing by another”.
 Tennessee treats wrongful death cases as a specific type of personal injury case, where various events are considered basis for a claim.
-Some of the events include negligence-based incidents (including car accidents), medical malpractice and intentional acts or crimes.
+Some of the events include negligence-based incidents (including car accidents), and intentional acts or crimes.
 In wrongful death cases, the defendant’s liability is measured in terms of “damages,” meaning they have to pay survivors or the deceased’s estate.

 2. Who Can File a Wrongful Death Claim?